Code-Institute-Submissions/ms2-project-game/README.md

 + **JavaScript Testing**

 Given the scope of this project and the complexity and challenge of using the Jasmine automated testing, I adopted the manual and user testings as seen above to test the functionality of the JavaScript codes.
+I also used [JSHint](https://jshint.com/) to check my code; (Evidence attached in the [Testing folder in <>Code section](https://github.com/Dorcas-Amoo/ms2-project-game) above).
+I did not make any changes to my code after validation as I am happy with it's functionality.

 ## Deployment